AnastasiiaRadaeva/Philosophers/README.md

 - You can’t have more than 10 ms between the death of a philosopher and when it will print its death.
 - Again, philosophers should avoid to die!

+**Non common rules for philo_one:**
+- One fork between each philosopher, therefore there will be a fork at the right and at the left of each philosopher.
+- To avoid philosophers duplicating forks, you should protect the forks state with a mutex for each of them.
+- Each philosopher should be a thread
+**Non common rules for philo_two:**
+- All the forks are in the middle of the table.
+- They have no states in memory but the number of available forks is represented by a semaphore.
+- Each philosopher should be a thread.
+**Non common rules for philo_three:**
+- All the forks are in the middle of the table.
+- They have no states in memory but the number of available forks is represented by a semaphore.
+- Each philosopher should be a process and the main process should not be a philosopher.